raj03kumar/Data-Structures-and-Algorithm/README.md

         Step 3: We now use the case 1 now to delete the leaf node.
 ```
 ```
 1. BUILD BST from preorder: simple we know inorder is the sorted sequence then we can sort the given preorder and find our inorder and in this way now we have both inorder and preorder So we can make our tree easily.
 BUT here we will follow a different approach.
 We will define min and maximum value of node at each step. it is easy. (min, max).

 TIME COMPLEXITY: O(n);
 ```
 ```
 2. Check for BST?
-We have to check if the given tree is BST or Not. we simply do the inorder traversal of the tree and check if the traversal is sorted or not.
+We have to check if the given tree is BST or Not.
+We simply do the inorder traversal of the tree and check if the traversal is sorted or not.

 We have to check the properties of bst.
 1. All nodes of the left subtree are lesser than the node itself.
 2. All nodes of the right subtree are greater than the node itself.